 The Washington State Genealogical Society (WSGS) annually recognizes outstanding achievements of individuals and genealogical societies in the state.
 OGS and various members have been the recipient of a number of these awards.
-Most recently, on May 26, 2018, at the WSGS annual meeting and awards ceremony, the following awards were received:
+On May 26, 2018, at the WSGS annual meeting and awards ceremony, the following awards were received:

 - President's Award for Outstanding Achievement -- Ann Olson.
 WSGS President Virginia Majewski from Sequim praised Ann, "Dedicated volunteers like Ann are rare.
 She exemplifies what the President’s Award stands for: long-term, consistent service in genealogy and in the community."
 See the WSGS press release.
 This is only the fourth such award by WSGS since the inception of the award in 2015.